Claude Code Skills for Sustainability Consulting

 Comprehensive Google Search Console audit framework.
 Striking-distance keywords, content decay detection, cannibalization analysis, mobile/desktop gap, dead-page finder, brand vs non-brand health ratio.
 The seven-point methodology I use for client SEO reviews.

 Publish articles to WordPress via the REST API.
 Multi-site support so one CLI handles every brand you maintain.
 Featured image upload, category and tag resolution, draft or live publish.
-Natural follow-up to blog-post-writer.
+Natural follow-up to research-writing-assistant.

 Prepare technical field inspections for sustainability certifications, subsidy reconciliations, supplier audits, and similar regulatory site visits.
 Locates approved scope documents, reconciles invoices against the approved scope per period, generates a printable inspection checklist plus a gaps report.
 Generalised from a real public-subsidy inspection workflow.